identitatem/idp-mgmt-operator/README.md

 1. In the **Find or create a new tag field**, paste the value from the date command above
 1. Select **Create new tab on publish**
 1. Select **Publish release**.
    This will cause a github action to start.
-Once the github action is complete, the new dex-operator quay image from https://quay.io/repository/identitatem/dex-operator?tab=tags.
-Once the dex-operator quay image is available, move on to the next part which will pull the new dex-operator quay image into the idp-mgmt-operator.
+Once the github action is complete, the new dex-operator quay image will be available at https://quay.io/repository/identitatem/dex-operator?tab=tags.
+Now we need to pull this new dex-operator image into the idp-mgmt-operator.
 1. In your fork of the https://github.com/identitatem/idp-mgmt-operator repo, create a new branch
 1. Update `go.mod` entry `github.com/identitatem/dex-operator` to reference the new tag, for example `github.com/identitatem/dex-operator 0.2.1-20211028-14-34-26`